 Twitch does not give you fake viewers automatically.
 The majority of fake viewers are just bots that connect to your live stream and appear as if they are genuine people.
 Some even send scripted messages which can be either positive or negative in nature.
 There are a lot of companies that sell fake viewers although recently Twitch has taken legal action against them in recent months.

 What’s the Best Way to Increase Your View Count on Twitch?

 Success on Twitch is often attributed to viewer numbers throughout a stream and how many follows and subs you receive.
-However, as many will find out getting viewers isn’t as simple as it sounds.
+However, streamers will find out that getting many viewers isn’t as simple as it sounds.
 The most important thing to realize is that in order to be successful on Twitch it comes down to quality over quantity.

 Viewer numbers are important to most streamers on Twitch especially if their goal is to become a partner.
 However, focusing on optimizing your channel and focusing more on quality than quantity will help you reach that objective faster.